-The summer heat seems to be crazy these days.
-Everyone’s thoughts turn to beaches, waterfalls, swimming pools or any body of water to just escape the heat and cool down.
-While Batangas and La Union are probably the closest you can get to a beach fix from Manila, if you’re willing to travel a little further, then Camarines Norte (or Cam Norte) in the Bicol region, roughly 343 km southeast of Manila might be an ideal spot for you.
+While Batangas and La Union are probably the closest you can get to a beach fix from Manila, if you’re willing to travel a little further, then Camarines Norte (or Cam Norte) in the Bicol region, roughly 343 km southeast of Manila might be the ideal spot for you.
+Much has been written about the historic destinations in the province, so here are my picks of some of the fun and unique activities you can do in this province.

 hidden paradise of the Calaguas group of islands is pristine and breathtakingly beautiful.
 With powdery-fine and white sand, clean water and unspoiled surroundings (during the time of my visit), it’s hard not to fall in love with this island.